 Hopper Bopper: This switch performs a left mouse click when hit.
 This mouse click can also be duplicated by the space bar and the mouse.
 It is used in selecting a pitch under Notes.
 It triggers the consecutive pitches in a song under Tunes.
 Other functions are described above.

-Research at Sequoyah and Andrew Johnson
+Research at Sequoyah School and Andrew Johnson School

 This program is the result of 10 years of working with children with all manner of ability, economic, and social situations.
-Much early work funded by the State Arts Council was directed toward children of economically challenged families through Greenwood Foundation.
+Much early work funded by the State Arts Council and Greenwood Foundation was directed toward children of economically challenged families through Greenwood Foundation.
 The common denominator was music as an enhanced tool in developing early skills in language and math.

 More recently, we have developed specific tools using private venture capital and research studies funded by Kirkpatrick Foundation, Barthelmus Foundation, and the Kravis Foundation.
 This is the largest study so far.
 We hope to show progress with socialization and understanding of math and language with music as a catalyst with children diagnosed autistic and multiple developmental disorders.
 We have chosen more severely challenged children based on success with a study at Frost Elementary in Tulsa which showed students using our program scoring 48% higher in math and 23% higher in language development over the control group.